 Looking for some inspiration?

-The sharing economy seems to be a good branch to start.
+The sharing economy is a good place to start.
 Moreover, literally any idea can take you to the top of the industry.

 This is a list of some fascinating online marketplaces.
-These services will show you how an idea can become a successful business when you are totally passionate about what you do.
+These services will show you how an idea can become a successful business when you are completely passionate about what you do.

-- Collabary is an online service which connects brands with content creators, that share their content through social networks (Facebook, Twitter, YouTube, Instagram and other media channels).
-Their clients are brands looking for additional advertising possibilities and rely on the expertise and popularity of the content creator.
+Collabary is an online marketplace for service providers that connects brands with content creators that share their content through social networks (Facebook, Twitter, YouTube, Instagram, and other media channels).
+Their clients are brands that are looking for additional advertising possibilities that rely on the expertise and popularity of the content creator.

-- Science Exchange.
-Marketplaces can also serve science.
+Science Exchange.
+Marketplaces can also serve the scientific community.
 This project connects scientists with laboratories and research institutes.
 Ordering experiments from the world’s best service providers is now much easier.

-- Are you taking a business trip and can’t leave your dog alone at home?
+Are you taking a business trip and can’t leave your dog alone at home?
 DogVacay connects pet sitters with pet owners.
-A simple idea that solves the problems of thousands of dog lovers.
+This simple idea solves the problems of thousands of dog lovers.

-- Your unused storage space can bring you money.
-Storage market allows renting free space in your garage or pantry to people in your neighborhood.
+Your unused storage space can bring you money.
+Storage market allows you to rent free space in your garage or pantry to people in your neighborhood.

 Wondering what the online marketplace development process looks like?
 Check out our case study for Toddy - the Australian startup that connects parents with babysitters.

-Though the sharing economy isn’t a new concept, it has become more widespread in the digital era.
-Modern online marketplaces connect the goods and service providers with their clients worldwide in seconds, giving everyone great opportunities.
+Although the sharing economy isn’t a new concept, it has become more widespread in the digital era.
+Modern online marketplaces connect goods and service providers with their clients worldwide in seconds, providing everyone with enormous possibilities and opportunities.

 The examples of Airbnb, Couchsurfing, Uber, BlaBlaCar, Lyft and many more prove that the idea is what really matters.
-If the idea solves existing problems of potential users - it has a bright future.
-If the idea can stand out in a crowd of competitors - it can overcome them.
+If an idea solves the existing problems of potential users - it has a bright future.
+If an idea can stand out in a crowd of competitors - it can overcome them.
 If an idea has the potential for monetization by making people’s lives better - it is worth implementing.